SanaIshaqat/Reading-Notes/401Notes/Reading15.md

 ## Trees

-# Trees

 ## Why
-### Using trees is a way to create a data structure that mimics a "yes/no" decision making process. resource
+Using trees is a way to create a data structure that mimics a "yes/no" decision making process. resource

 ## What
-### "Trees can have any number of children per node, but Binary Trees restrict the number of children to two (hence our left and right children)."
+"Trees can have any number of children per node, but Binary Trees restrict the number of children to two (hence our left and right children)."

-### K-ary Trees: If nodes have more than 2 child nodes, then it is a K-ary Tree.
+K-ary Trees: If nodes have more than 2 child nodes, then it is a K-ary Tree.

 ## Terms

-### Node: A component that may contain it's own value and references to the other node.
+**Node**: A component that may contain it's own value and references to the other node.

-### Root: The node at the beginning of the tree
+**Root**: The node at the beginning of the tree

-### K: The number that specifies the maximum number of children any node may have in a k-ary tree.
-K=2 for a binary tree
+**K**: The number that specifies the maximum number of children any node may have in a k-ary tree.
+K=2 for a binary tree.

-### Left: Reference to one child node in a binary tree
+**Left**: Reference to one child node in a binary tree.

-### Right: Reference to the other child node in a binary tree
+**Right**: Reference to the other child node in a binary tree.

-### Edge: The link between a parent and child node
+**Edge**: The link between a parent and child node.

-### Leaf: A node that does not have any children
+**Leaf**: A node that does not have any children.

-### Height: The number of edges from root to the furthest leaf.
+**Height**: The number of edges from root to the furthest leaf.

 ## How